CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/ambient_generic/entity.md

 <div class="container previewimg">
 <div class="columns">
 <div class="imagepadding column col-auto" markdown="1">![](preview.png)</div>
-<div class="column">This entity is used to play sound-files.
+<div class="column entityentry" markdown="1">This entity is used to play sound-files.
 They can be looping or not.
-You can use this to play music as well but [ambient_music](../ambient_music) would fit more for this purpouse.</div>
+You can use this to play music as well but [ambient_music](../ambient_music) fits more for this purpouse.</div>
 </div>
 </div>
 ###Keyvalues